-Building material of all kinds, save iron and terra cotta, are used in the most catholic manner: stone, brick and wooden buildings stand cheek by jowl and have a homelike air, vastly different from the melancholy formalism of Montreal.
+Building material of all kinds, save iron and terra-cotta, are used in the most catholie manner: stone, brick and wooden buildings stand cheek by jowl and have a homeanimated wooden statue of a French colonel, like air, vastly different from the melancholy who, in all the glory of freshly-painted coat | formalism of Montreal.
 The stone used is of several kinds and colors, the most common a whitish limestone about the color of Concord granite.
-Other than this the most noticeable material was an exceedingly agreeable be called serpentine, of which was built the large jail just beside Wolfe's moument.
+Other than this the most noticedark green limestone, too solid in color to form. be called serpentine, of which was built the large jail just beside Wolfe's moument.
 It had just enough color to seem to be an integral part of the landscape, to be an outgrowth of the soil itself, and not an imposition upon it.